Barack Obama, Beyonce, others react to Toni Morrison’s death

 “The passing of Toni Morrison is a mandate to all others in the field to fulfill the high calling that her work and her life demonstrated.
 Her words, her wisdom, her undying love and commitment to her people are forever engraved in the pages of history, but her artistic, remarkable literary voice will be deeply missed.” — Rep. John Lewis, in a statement.

 “Today, the world lost a storyteller of unmatched empathy, elegance and power.
-Toni Morrison’s belief that language is the “measure of our lives” leaves an extraordinary, inspiring inheritance, and her beautiful writing will continue to be a blessing for generations to come.” — House Speaker Nancy Pelosi, via Twitter.
+Toni Morrison’s belief that language is the ‘measure of our lives’ leaves an extraordinary, inspiring inheritance, and her beautiful writing will continue to be a blessing for generations to come.” — House Speaker Nancy Pelosi, via Twitter.

 “‘You wanna fly, you got to give up the shit that weighs you down.’
 Toni Morrison.
 I cannot imagine growing up in a world without her words.
 I pray you rest In Peace and in Power.
 We will celebrate you with endless gratitude and love.
 Always.” — Kerry Washington, via Twitter.